modular/modular/KGEN/docs/public/programming-manual.md

 systems but also have new technologies to build on top of, including MLIR and fine-grained language-integrated caching technologies.

-As such, Mojo supports a full compile-time metaprogramming functionality built into the compiler as a separate stage of compilation - after parsing, semantic analysis, and IR generation, but before lowering to target-specific code.
+As such, Mojo supports a full compile-time meta-programming functionality built into the compiler as a separate stage of compilation - after parsing, semantic analysis, and IR generation, but before lowering to target-specific code.
 It uses the same host language for runtime programs as it does for metaprograms,